mosajjal/dnsmonster/README.md

   -packetLimit=0: Limit of packets logged to clickhouse every iteration.
 Default 0 (disabled) -pcapFile="": Pcap filename to run
-  -port=53: Port selected to filter packets -printStatsDelay=10s: Number of seconds to print capture and database stats -resultChannelSize=100000: Size of the result processor channel size -sampleRatio="1:1": Capture Sampling by a:b. eg sampleRatio of 1:100 will process 1 percent of the incoming packets -serverName="default": Name of the server used to index the metrics.
+  -port=53: Port selected to filter packets -printStatsDelay=10s: Duration to print capture and database stats -resultChannelSize=100000: Size of the result processor channel size -sampleRatio="1:1": Capture Sampling by a:b. eg sampleRatio of 1:100 will process 1 percent of the incoming packets -serverName="default": Name of the server used to index the metrics.